-In 2018, the CDC determined that one in 59 children is diagnosed with ASD in the United States.
-Often, children with autism and their families live too far away from care and support or cannot access it due to high costs, limited availability, and other circumstances.
+According to the CDC 1 in 59 children have a diagnosis of Autism Spectrum Disorder (ASD).
+Often, children with autism and their families live too far away from care and support or cannot access it due to high costs and/or limited availability.
 Telehealth can serve as a wonderful resource for the ASD patient and their family as it can be utilized for diagnosis, therapy/treatment, and caregiver education.

 Screening and Early Diagnosis with Telehealth

 Autism can be identified as early as 18 months of age and telehealth can be used to augment the diagnostic process and ensure that successful, early diagnosis is achieved.
 Ideally, all children would be screened for ASD in their second year of life, and those identified as at-risk would subsequently receive comprehensive evaluations followed by treatment tailored to their distinct strengths and challenges.